 Since this is contrary to recommendations you will receive from nearly all financial advisors, you need to understand the reasons why this is important to us.

 - We have no need to grow our money beyond what we save each month from the income we receive from our income-producing accounts.
-Take a look at our typical month’s budget and results.
-You will notice that we save more than 30% of our monthly income.
-The savings each month is simply added to our stash of cash.

 - It’s nobody’s business — especially any government — what our true financial status really is.